 Emotional ties are not a good reason to stay in a home that does not have happy memories.
 It may be better to have a clean break and start over without the dead weight attached.
 You may find out the upkeep of the home is too much, which would cause undue stress on you just to keep the home in good condition.
 You must ask yourself if it is really worth it.

-Thinking of Selling Your Home in Divorce
+Why Selling Your Home in Divorce Makes Sense

 These are a few main reasons why you should sell the home when going through a divorce.
 Consequently, if children are involved, there are a number of considerations.
 Maybe putting everyone in a compromised position for the sake of keeping the house may not make sense.